🥳🥳EOFY Sim Sale On Now - Up To 30% Off🥳🥳

 If you're chasing every tenth of a second or you've decided sim racing is your primary hobby, premium sim racing gear delivers measurable advantages.
 Direct drive motors provide incredible detail, hydraulic pedals feel indistinguishable from real race cars, and professional-grade cockpits become part of your home furniture.

 Professional drivers actually use these setups for training.
-Take a look at George Russell's sim rig setup to see how F1 drivers approach their virtual practice sessions.
 The equipment choices at this level focus on absolute precision and reliability.

 Building Your First Complete Rig